danielflopez1/Physics-Constrained-Neural-Networks/README.md

 #### Outputs
 Saved model

-### blankSlate.py
+### BlankSlate
-It generates a blank slate by removing the previous red ball and making a new ball in the new coordinate.
+BlankSlate.py generates a blank slate by removing the previous red ball and making a new ball in the new coordinate.
 This is used in time_marching.py to generate a frame from a prediction of the model.
 #### Inputs
 Tkes size of the cropped frame, HDF5 frames file, frame index and and the predicted coordinate